9th Grade Overview

 In their English and film/video classes, students learn about coming of age themes as they relate to a main character in a book, short story, or film.
 A coming-of-age story focuses on the change of a character from youth to adulthood.
 These stories tend to rely on dialogue or internal monologue (conversation) rather than action, and are often set in the past.

 Each student will individually write a coming of age narrative that will be due in their English class.
-They will then create a sound recording of their piece in their video production class.
+They will then create a sound recording of their piece in their Script Writing and Analysis class.
 For the narrative, students will describe a significant event or time in their life that taught them a lesson or helped them grow and change.

 What does it mean to be a hero?
 What are the qualities that make someone a hero in your eyes?